 This course provides in-depth instruction in LAN switching, the spanning tree protocol, VLANs and trunking, distance-vector concepts, and link-state concepts.
 Students will use switches and routers to configure the spanning tree protocol, VTP, RIP, IGRP, EIGRP, and OSPF.
-A grade of C or higher is required in this course to count toward graduation in a College of Professional Studies certificate or degree program.

 Prerequisite or Corequisite: CNET 1120 (C).